timothyhull/100daysofcode/days/_83_84/README.md

 - Application functions properly.
     - Tested passing a dynamic name value to the `NullCar` concrete product class, to display the name of the car that has no matching concrete factory.
     - Further troubleshooting required.

+---

+### :notebook: 12/9/22

+- Unable to find a way to dynamically insert the name of a car without an explicit, named factory into the output string, `Error, unknown car type "Camry"`.
+    - Moving to Abstract factory lesson.